nginxinc/nginx-ingress-workshops/Rancher/labs/lab9/readme.md

     Did you notice, how easy it was with NGINX Ingress, to launch a completely new application in just a few seconds?
 With just 2 YAML manifest files - and `no IT tickets` required to do this?
 NGINX Ingress can perform the Layer7 Hostname and path routing for many different applications running in your k8s cluster.

-    And if you haven't noticed yet, all of your labs' FQDN/HTTP Hostnames are using the same Public IP Address for DNS, check out the /etc/hosts file on Ubuntu to confirm this.
+    And if you haven't noticed yet, all of your labs' FQDN/HTTP Hostnames are using the same Public IP Address for DNS, remember the /etc/hosts file has all these hostnames (cafe, bar, dashboard, grafana, juiceshop, prometheus).com pointed to your Loadbalancer Service External-IP.

     ```bash
     cat /etc/hosts